Exceptional — 92/100 (Technical: 90 | Build: 88 | Value: 95 | Versatility: 96)

 The WiiM Ultra arrives at an awkward moment for traditional hi-fi streamers.
 For years, the category sold restraint as refinement: a little metal box, a network input, maybe a decent DAC, and a price tag that implied seriousness.
 WiiM looked at that equation and asked the impolite question: why does the affordable streamer have to stop at streaming?

 At $329 USD, the Ultra is a network streamer, DAC, digital preamp, HDMI ARC TV bridge, phono-input digitizer, subwoofer controller, headphone output, EQ platform, room-correction box, and touchscreen source selector.
 That list should read like spec-sheet overreach.
-Instead, the independent measurement evidence says the core DAC/line-output performance is genuinely transparent, while professional evaluations consistently find the software and hardware experience unusually polished for the money.
+Instead, the independent measurement evidence says the core DAC/line-output performance is genuinely transparent, while published reviews consistently find the software and hardware experience unusually polished for the money.

 Scorecard